dingyifei/awesome-college-search/README.md

 ### Yifei Ding

 2020/8/9: I'm bored and tired of doing college search so I decide to make this list to motivate myself.
-My english is not as fluent as native speakers, so if you find any errors and want to fix it, open a pull requerst or a issue!
-If you have any good resource and want to contribute, open a pull requerst or a issue!
+My English is not as fluent as native speakers, so if you find any errors and want to fix it, open a pull request or an issue!
+If you have any good resources and want to contribute, open a pull request or an issue!

 ## License